Recycle for Bertha Park to Reduce Climate Change

 A Recycle for Bertha Park leaflet [12Mb] has been developed to explain the value of the resources inside unwanted items such as small and large electrical and electronic equipment, light bulbs, batteries, glass bottles and jars, and shoes and textiles in any condition.
 The reuse and recycling of these resources is a key way for individual households to reduce their impact on climate change.
 In March 2021, this leaflet and the New Household Waste & Recycling Service Guide [1Mb] are being posted to all of the households living in Bertha Park.

-This is the start of a long-term campaign in this community.
-This webpage will be updated as the campaign progresses.
+This is part of a long-term campaign in this community.
+This webpage is updated regularly as the campaign progresses.